jwalton/rust-book-abridged/docs/ch10/ch10-01-generic-data-types.md

 }
 ```

-We can also add generics to a method that are not related to the generics on the struct:
+We can also add generics to a method that are unrelated to the generics from the struct.
+Here we have a `Point` with two generic parameters called `X1` and `Y1`, and a generic method with two more `X2` and `Y2`:

 ```rust
 struct Point<X1, Y1> {